Al and Noel Hauser $500

-What is C-RAIND
+What is C-RAIND?

-The Center for Research in Autism, Intellectual, and other Neurodevelopmental Disabilities (C-RAIND) Initiative is a cross-college, multidisciplinary research, training, and outreach initiative at Michigan State University.
+The Center for Research in Autism, Intellectual, and other Neurodevelopmental Disabilities (C-RAIND) is a cross-college, multidisciplinary research, training, and outreach initiative at Michigan State University.
 Its aim is to improve the quality of life of people with neurodevelopmental disabilities (NDDs) and their families across the lifespan.

 Need for C-RAIND

 Neurodevelopmental disabilities affect one in six children in the United States.
-NDDs include autism, intellectual disability, attention-deficit/hyperactivity disorder, cerebral palsy, epilepsy, and learning disorders.
+NDDs include autism spectrum disorder, intellectual disability, attention-deficit/hyperactivity disorder, cerebral palsy, epilepsy, and learning disorders.
 These disabilities can have a significant impact on individuals and families with the lifetime cost of care for an individual as high as 3.5 million dollars.
 In addition, quality of life can be further impacted by higher rates of anxiety, depression, and substance abuse.
 As the unmet needs of individuals with NDD rise, increased research, training, and outreach are critical to improve the lifetime outcomes of these individuals and their families.

 Your Support Will Make a Big Difference